-- Butter sides of heavy 3-quart saucepan.
-In it combine sugar, milk, and butter and add to the saucepan.
+- Butter sides of a heavy 3-quart saucepan.
+Combine sugar, milk, and butter and add to the saucepan.
 Cook over medium heat until a candy thermometer reaches 236ºF, stirring constantly so it doesn't burn.

 - Remove from heat and add chocolate, marshmallow creme, vanilla, and nuts.
 Beat till chocolate is melted and blended.

 - Pour into a buttered 9x9x2-inch pan.
 Cut into squares when cool.